yaroslavmamrokha/Tasks/Tasks Description.md

 Write a program that asks for txo 3x3 Matrix.Then the porgram sums the matrix and stores the result in the first one(A=A+B).Then prints on the screen the resulting matrix.

 PS.
-Cause task is too easy, also implemented elementary operations on matrix TO DO: implement division and multiplication of matrixes
+Cause task is too easy, also implemented elementary operations on matrix

+Task 13:
+Temperature class implementation

+TO DO: finish implementation